dzerus3/Cataclysm-JSON-Browser/README.md

 `> item description rag`

-To find recipes with a rag in it:
+To find recipes using a rag:

 `> i recipes rag`